msokolov/lux/INSTALL.md

 # Lux 0.5 Installation #

-Lux is distributed as source code and as a compiled library, with some required dependent libraries, including Saxon-HE and Woodstox.
-When installed in the context of a Solr installation it provides an XQuery REST service.
-With a little extra configuration in the Solr web.xml, it acts as a web application server for applications written in XQuery and XSLT, accessing XML indexed and stored using Solr/Lucene.
+Lux is distributed as a compiled library, with some required dependent libraries, including Saxon-HE and Woodstox, and as a complete application server bundle.
+The complete source code is also available (via GitHub).
+When the library is installed in the context of a Solr installation it provides an XQuery REST service.
+The app server bundle wraps a Solr installation in a thin proxy layer (provided by embedded Jetty) and provides a web application server for applications written in XQuery and XSLT, accessing XML indexed and stored in Solr/Lucene.

-## Lux app server (complete) ##
+## Lux app server ##

 FIXME: fix links once we have created the artifacts.